 • Ensure the institution maintains an organizational file of all complaints, and other records regarding Title IX compliance, including annual reports of the number and nature of filed complaints and the disposition of said complaints, data collection, climate assessment, pattern monitoring.

-• Respond to reports of sexual misconduct from students.
+• Respond to reports of sexual misconduct.

 Deputy Title IX Coordinator for Employees